General Assistance (GA) Program

 - Shared Housing Forms

-NOTE: Your landlord must complete a housing verification form and a W-9 form which will be part of your application packet when you come in to apply for GA.
+NOTE: A housing verification form and a W-9 form will be included in your application packet when you come in to apply for GA.
+Your Landlord may complete these forms to establish vendor payments.
+All vendor payments (up to the maximum allowable GA grant) are paid directly to the Landlord